Rasmus20B/burn_fm/fmp_format.md

 - 8 = Auto-Enter Calculation (**does not** replace existing value),
 - 16 = Value from last visited record,
 - 32 = Evaluate Calculation even if all referenced fields are empty,
-- 128 = with idx 10 = 4 it is a lookup, otherwise ,
+- 128 = with idx 10 = 4 it is a lookup that is active, otherwise inactive but data saved elsewhere,
 - 136 = Auto-Enter Calculation (**does** replace existing value),

 ### 14: